MetaMask/core/docs/package-migration-process-guide.md

 1. **[PR#14]** Add migration target to the list of packages in the README as well as the dependency graph in the README (the latter can be updated automatically by running `yarn generate-dependency-graph`).
 2. Fix downstream errors that were marked with `@ts-expect-error TODO:` during the migration process.

-3. **[PR#15]** Record any changes made to packages during the migration process in their respective CHANGELOGs.
+- If possible, perform this step before the first post-migration release of the migrated package.

-4. **[PR#16]** Use the `yarn create-release-branch` tool to publish a release of core with a new version for the migrated package and any updated downstream packages.
+3. **[PR#15]** Use the `yarn create-release-branch` tool to publish a release of core with a new version for the migrated package and any updated downstream packages.